 The northern short-tailed Shrew (Blarina brevicauda) is a small mammal native to Eastern Canada and the North Eastern regions of the United States.
 This ancient, voracious insectivore with the metabolic rate of a hummingbird has adapted to survive the cold winters of its environment without needing to hibernate.

 The northern short-tailed shrew secretes a venom from submaxillary glands in its lower jaw.
 The paralyzed prey item is then cached as a source of live food for future consumption.
 This is the only known mammal in North America that secretes a paralytic venom.

-Professor Stewart, CSO of Soricimed, is the discoverer of the paralytic compound in the venom of the northern short-tailed shrew.
-At the time a Professor at Mount Allison University in Sackville, New Brunswick, Canada, Professor Stewart and his colleagues were the first to purify, characterize and synthesize this paralytic toxin.
+Professor Stewart, Chief Scientific Officer (CSO) of Soricimed, discovered the paralytic compound in the venom of the northern short-tailed shrew.
+At the time of the discovery, Professor Stewart was teaching at Mount Allison University in Sackville, New Brunswick, Canada.
+He and his colleagues were the first to purify, characterize and synthesize this paralytic toxin.
 It was found to be a unique peptide that inhibits sodium channels in nerves and suggested potential for a non-opioid pain treatment.
-Professor Stewart named this protein Soricidin and Soricimed Biopharma Inc. was founded.
+Professor Stewart named this protein Soricidin, and with this Soricimed Biopharma Inc. was founded.

 Further research on Soricidin led to the identification of two unique biological functions within the peptide – a domain that is paralytic and a second domain that is anti-cancerous.